iamheinrich/breast_cancer_classifier/PROJECT_BLUEPRINT.md

 ## 9. Potential Risks & Mitigation

 - **Risk: PyTorch Upgrade Complexity:** Porting NYU model from PyTorch 0.4.1 is difficult and time-consuming.
-  - **Mitigation:** Strict time-box (1-2 weeks) for initial porting feasibility assessment.
+  - **Mitigation:** **Update:** The initial upgrade to PyTorch 2.2.0, Torchvision 0.17.0, and PyTorch Lightning 2.2.x was successful, and basic pipeline scripts are running.
+This significantly de-risks the model porting effort.
+Further complexities might arise during the full refactoring to PyTorch Lightning, but the core compatibility is confirmed.
+Strict time-box (1-2 weeks) for initial porting feasibility assessment.
 If major issues, consult supervisor to simplify model scope or extend timeline.
 - **Risk: Data Access/Pipeline Delays:** Issues with OMI-DB access or GCS integration.
   - **Mitigation:** Early testing of data access.
 Have VINDR-MAMO as a potential fallback for initial development (though OMI-DB is primary).
 - **Risk: Doleus Integration Challenges:** Unexpected issues making Doleus work with model outputs.